developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/application/index.md

+---
-# Application Module
+title: Application
+productversion: '2.x'
+product: RhoElements API
+layout: guide.html
+---
+##Overview
-**The Application Module is to adjust the running state of RhoElements applications.**
+The Application Module is to adjust the running state of RhoElements applications.

 ## Syntax